Mini Media Reviews

 This must've been my 4th rewatch of this film but it only gets better and better everytime.
 Especially now as it resonates a lot with some discussions I've been having with my mom (who I watched this with) about the health of the U.S..
 We have a conceptually great, but in practice, very fragile system very susceptible to the kind of public indifference and intolerance displayed by our jury.

-For a crazily well-acted and written hour and change, our juror 8 does some hardcore unpaid defense lawyering for a random slum kid whose life is left in the balance of this group of crochety New Yorkers.
+For a crazily well-acted and written hour and change, our juror 8 does some hardcore unpaid defense lawyering for a random slum kid whose life is left in the balance of this group of crotchety New Yorkers.
 The movie makes no bluff of how poorly this reflects upon the justice system and those everyday Americans who are supposed to be its shining stars, and when you make that bigger connection to the democratic system as a whole it kinda gets bleak.
 But it's also a lot of the warring perspectives of people in the room that create the biggest breakthroughs towards the not guilty verdict.
 It makes you remember too that no system is really worth its shit if it is not by the people and for the people.

 So how do you combat the fact that 90% of Americans are anal jaggoffs who can barely even comprehend the weight of this system they participate in?
 You force them to care, you force them to think and learn.
 You fight for their right to contribute to these systems by getting sweaty AF fighting for the validity of skepticism and nuance like Juror 8!
-Or atleast that's what the ever hopeful progressive democrat in my heart this movie stirs says.
+Or at least that's what the ever hopeful progressive democrat in my heart this movie stirs says.
 It's preachy but god is it just a great and evergreen film.

 The Mask (1994)